Fibrous Joints

 Functional & Clinical

-Syndesmoses play key biomechanical roles:
+Syndesmoses play critical biomechanical roles:

-Stabilize long bones during movement
+Stabilization of long bones during dynamic movement

 Exam Question